Word equations in linear space: Space consumption

-The idea of the steps is as follows: \eqref{eq:variable weight} is (roughly) the upper-bound on the increase of bit-size of depfactors in the equation after popping letters.
-When we decrease it, we ensure that popping increases the equation in a small way.
-The~\eqref{eq:depfactor weight} is a similar upper-bound on the increase due to expansion of basic depfactors.
-The following~\eqref{eq:variable count} is connected (in a~more complex way) to an increase of $D$-numbers after popping letters and similarly~\eqref{eq:depfactor count} to a~similar increase after the extension of depfactors.
+The idea of the steps is: \eqref{eq:variable weight} upper-bounds the increase of bit-size of encoding depints in the equation after popping letters.
+So by iteratively halving it we ensure that total encoding increase caused by popping letters is small.
+Similarly, \eqref{eq:depint weight} upper-bounds the increase of size of encodings due to extension of $\suppos(i)$ to new positions.
+The following~\eqref{eq:variable count} is connected (in a more complex way) to an increase, after popping, of number of bits used for numbers in the encoding of letters in $\pos(I)$.
+Similarly, \eqref{eq:depint count} to an increase after the extension of depints.